rakruk/imgsort/readme.md

         ...
 ```

-Train the model, `n` should be your number of subfolders or classes:
+Train the model, `n` should be your number of subfolders or classes.
+You should at least have 200 images per subfolder for the model to train correctly.
+Avoid categories that are very simmilar, especially categories that overlap.

 ```bash
 imgsort train "C:\Documents\Pictures\My Sorted Pictures" "C:\Documents\Imgsort Model" -n 3